What is a renal venogram?

 You will be taken to the recovery room.
 A nurse will watch your vital signs and check

 the injection site.
-He or she will also check the circulation and sensation in the
+They will also check the circulation and sensation in the leg

 You will need to lie flat in bed for at least 2 hours.
 Once your vital signs are stable

 and your injection site dressing is clean and dry, you will be taken to your hospital

 You may be given pain medicine to ease pain or discomfort from the injection site